seananderson/seananderson.ca/content/_index.md

 (Strategic Program for Ecosystem-Based Research and Advice) and [ACCASP](http://www.dfo-mpo.gc.ca/science/rp-pr/accasp-psaccma/index-eng.html) (Aquatic Climate Change Adaptation Services Program).
-Other excellent postdoc funding oppportunities are through the [Liber Ero](http://liberero.ca/) and the [Smith Fellows](https://conbio.org/mini-sites/smith-fellows) programs.
+Other excellent postdoc funding opportunities are through the [Liber Ero](http://liberero.ca/) and the [Smith Fellows](https://conbio.org/mini-sites/smith-fellows) programs.
 If you have a topic of interest, get in touch and we may be able to write a joint proposal.